Overview

 Incoming Emails: All

-Expand the email to view email body and correspondence details.
+Click to expand any email to view the email body and detailed communication history.

 Ticket Reporting